On the Weakly Prime-Additive Numbers with Length 4: Introduction

-In the same paper, Fang and Chen posted 4 open problems, the first one asking for any positive integer $m$, if there are infinitely many weakly prime-additive numbers $n$ with $m|n$ and $\kappa_n=4$.
-In Theorem 1 of this paper, we confirm this is true under the assumption $(\ast)$ of existence of a prime in certain arithmetic progression with prescribed primitive root, and such assumption is true under the Generalized Riemann Hypothesis (GRH).
+In 2018, Fang and Chen \cite{fang2018shortest} showed that for any positive integer $m$, there exist infinitely many shortest weakly prime-additive numbers divisible by $m$ if any only if $8$ does not divide $m$.
+This is Theorem \ref{shortest} stated in this paper.
+They also showed that for any positive integer $m$, there exist infinitely many weakly prime-additive numbers with length $\kappa_n\leq 5$ that are divisible by $m$.
+In the same paper, Fang and Chen posted four open problems.
+The first one inquires whether, for any positive integer $m$, there are infinitely many weakly prime-additive numbers $n$ with $m|n$ and $\kappa_n=4$.
+In Theorem \ref{main} of this paper, we confirm this is true, assuming the existence of a prime in certain arithmetic progressions with prescribed primitive root (see assumption \hyperref[assumption]{($\ast$)} on p.2).
+This assumption is known to hold under the Generalized Riemann Hypothesis (GRH).

-Finally, it was also shown in \cite{JHF} that for any distinct primes $p,q$, there exists a prime $r$ and infinitely many $a,b,c$ such that $pqr|p^a+q^b+r^c$.
-In Theorem 2, we showed an analogous result for 4 primes with a mild congruence conditions assuming $(\ast)$, the same assumption as above.
+Finally, it was also shown in \cite{fang2018shortest} that for any distinct primes $p,q$, there exists a prime $r$ and infinitely many $a,b,c$ such that $pqr|p^a+q^b+r^c$.
+In Theorem \ref{main2}, we extend this result analogously to four distinct primes, subject to mild congruence conditions, assuming the same assumption as mentioned above.